Middle Bengali Retreat-cum-workshop 2025

-The retreat aims to bring together scholars and advanced students of Bengali to read and discuss Middle Bengali texts.
-We will read a variety of texts from various periods and genres of premodern Bengali literature.
+The Middle Bengali Retreat aims to bring together scholars and advanced students of Bengali to read and discuss Middle Bengali texts.
+We will read a variety of texts in Middle Bengali and related literary idioms of eastern South Asia (Avahattha, Old Maithili, Brajabuli, Assamese, Oriya).
 We hope that participants benefit from the session leaders’ expertise and that the session leaders benefit from the participants’ feedback.
 Those involved are scholars of Bengal studies and graduate students; however, undergraduates with a firm commitment are also encouraged to apply.

 The format will be similar to our past retreats and will include outings and reading texts outdoors.
 Each day, three ninety-minute reading sessions will be conducted.
-The readings will cover a wide range of Middle Bengali texts and a variety of genres (narrative, lyric, didactic) and periods (from the Bengali Sultanate to late Mughal/early colonial times).
-For those unfamiliar with Middle Bengali language, a general introduction on grammar, prosody and literary genres will be provided.
-Dictionaries and linguistic resources will be accessible as well.
+The readings will cover a variety of genres (narrative, lyric, didactic) and periods (from the Bengali Sultanate to late Mughal/early colonial times).
+We will start with a general introduction on grammar, prosody and literary genres.
 Advanced fluency in modern Bengali is expected.
-The list of session leaders and the detailed program will be out by mid-May 2020.
-We expect seven session leaders and about ten other participants.
+The list of session leaders and the detailed program will be out by mid-May 2025.
+Session leaders will include Rebecca Manring and Thibaut d’Hubert, and the complete list of texts and session leaders will be published by mid-May.
+Partners and children are welcome if they do not need a visa since the university will not be able to sponsor visas for them.

 Program